 Can Cockapoos eat apples?
-Well, yes, they can, but there are a few provisos that you should be aware of, but we’ll cover them in this article.
+Yes, they can, but there are a few provisos that you should be aware of, but we’ll cover them in this article.

 Nutrient-dense apples can benefit your dog’s health, but you should avoid feeding your Cockapoo specific parts, such as the seeds and cores.
-In addition, the same as everything else you feed your dog, moderation is key with this fruit because you don’t want to give your dog an upset tummy.
+In addition, as with everything you feed your dog, moderation is key with this fruit because you don’t want to give your dog an upset tummy.

 Why Are Apples Good For Cockapoos?